CUCyber/cucyber.github.io/class/docker-services/docker-services.md

-## Intro to Docker and Secure Service Setup
+## Secure Service Setup

-CPSC 2810 - Section 2
+CPSC 4810 - Section 4

 ## You Can Find These Presentations Online